ryucc/cs767/README.md

 	- boundary points: The (max_x,y) and (min_x,y) for every y, and fill up the gaps between boundary points.
 Given there is only one blob, this gives a polygon that surrounds the blob.
 	- bdd_length: The number of boundary points, sinces all boundary points are neighbors.
 	- Area: The integral of (max_x - min_x + 1) over y
-	- diameter: Runs a $$n^2$$ pairwise distances to find the diameter.
+	- diameter: Runs a n^2 pairwise distances to find the diameter.
 Necessary because boundary is not convex.
 #### 1.1 other (maybe unused) implementations
-   - myPerimeter: Handles bdd_points, bdd_length, Area, diameter for mySegmenter.
+   - myPerimeter: Handles bdd\_points, bdd\_length, Area, diameter for mySegmenter.
    - myDiameter: Handles diameter for myPerimeter.
    - myArea(unused): Takes the set of boundary points, and calulates the area by dividing it into triangles.
    - myPerimeterLength(unused):the sum of Euclidian distances between boundary points.